The Zonta Club of Oakville CELEBRATES International Women’s Day

 We at the Zonta Club of Oakville work to advance the status of women locally and internationally through advocacy and service.
 We are a proud group of local women who strive to empower, inspire and celebrate women.
 The Zonta Club of Oakville is a member of Zonta International and of AWH — Advancement of Women Halton — a collaborative of 21 groups supporting gender equality at all levels of government.

 The Zonta Club of Oakville recognizes the vital importance of our local partners in carrying out our mission.
-As such, the proceeds from our 2021 International Women’s Day Campaign will be donated to Oakville Hospital Foundation and women’s charities.
+As such, the proceeds from our 2022 International Women’s Day Campaign will be donated to local and women’s charities.
 Your support will assist our local partners in providing emergency housing, financial aid, educational support, and mental and physical health services to women in need.
 Please visit us at zontaoakville.org.

 HISTORY OF INTERNATIONAL WOMEN’S DAY — 1911